Braykoff/Python-SHA-256/README.md

 ```
 This is very easy and fast, which made me wonder... what if I made my own sha256 program in Python _without_ using libraries like hashlib?

-So I created this project.
-In total, it uses two external libraries, but only for printing to the console.
-The libraries it uses are:
- - `os`: for clearing the console between inputs
- - `time`: for logging the amount of time each operation took

 **Explanation**
 The repl has 12 functions, which are explained below.
 - `lowestMultiple(multiple, greaterThan)` (line 1): Returns the lowest number that is a multiple of `multiple` but greater than `greater than`